okfn/opendatasurvey/templates/faq.md

 ### I want to help but I'm not sure where to start!

+On the Open Data Census, you can see the 10 categories of data that we are focusing on on [the actual site](http://2013.census.okfn.org/country/).
+Each of the entries for each country has been sent in by citizens of that country, who have simply used Google or other search engines to find out what data sets are available (simply finding the URL) and under which circumstances (are the data openly licensed, can they be downloaded in bulk etc.) - and then made a submission via the form on the site, where they simply fill out a handful of questions and put in the URL for the data.
+All in all it is a really easy (and fun) task that helps to put a country on the open data map - and it's easy to get started!

 You can do some research yourself!
-Pick a country where the Census shows there is data missing or where there are comments showing that there's uncertainty.
-Perhaps the licence hasn't been specified for example; use Google or your favourite search tool to dig around and find out whether there is a dataset somewhere or whether you can track down the licence.
+Pick a country where the Census shows there is data missing or where there are comments showing that there's uncertainty (perhaps the licence hasn't been specified for example) or a country that you know well.

-A targetted search or working with others is most fun and helpful though.
+A targetted search or working with others is most fun and helpful.
 You could ask on  the [Open Data Census discussion list](http://lists.okfn.org/mailman/listinfo/open-data-census) whether there's a country or area you could help with.
 Get together with friends, colleagues, your local open data community or [Open Knowledge Foundation local group](http://okfn.org/local) and dig into data on a given topic or for a given country together.

 ### How can I get more involved?

 If you'd like to be more involved you could become a Country Editor for the Census.
 Only Census Country Editors can review submissions.
 If you’d like to become an editor, email the Census team on census@okfn.org

+If there's already an editor for the country you are interested in, don't worry - it's great to have more than one editor as you can work together!
+More eyes on the data makes the data better quality.

 ### Where can I discuss the Census with others?